 Learn About This Site|

 Project CONNECT is a web site where adults enrolled in adult education classes can practice their English skills and learn about working, studying and living in the United States-all online using a computer with reading, writing, audio, video, Internet and email activities.
+Learn done new, pay for your essay, browse more web sources - do your best to boost your knowledge.
 Teachers can set up online class groups, send and receive email with their classes and review student work.

 Project CONNECT's flexible design facilitates use in a language lab, a classroom, for distance learning or at home.

 Project CONNECT is password-protected.
 Everyone will need to register using an access code to use this site.
 Teachers will also need an additional code to be grouped with their learners.
 Access and teacher's codes are available with the purchase of a license from KET.

 To view a sample lesson without having to register, go back one page and click on the "try an activity" stamp.